Triple Board-Certified Orthopedic Surgeon located in Fayetteville and Bentonville, AR

 Your knees are the largest joints in your body, which is appropriate given that they do a lot of the heavy lifting when it comes to your mobility and supporting your body.
 When an injury such as a meniscal tear strikes your knee, it has a serious impact on your daily routine, which is where the expertise of Dr. Mark W. Powell comes in.
-At his practice, Powell Orthopedics in Fayetteville, Arkansas, Dr. Powell diagnoses and treats meniscal tears, and gets you back on your feet again.
+At his practice, Powell Orthopedics in Fayetteville and Bentonville, Arkansas, Dr. Powell diagnoses and treats meniscal tears, and gets you back on your feet again.
 To learn more, call the office or book an appointment online.

 Your knee is an incredibly complex joint that’s designed for two major tasks: mobility and support.
 Your meniscus plays a vital role in the support category.
 Each of your knees is made up of three bones: